Our Culture

 My Coach and Service Area Lead were fantastic, they gave me the flexibility to choose how much I did and when.
 Resulting in what I have now, which is working four days and leaving the office in the afternoon to have quality time at home with my kids.

-Anne Molineux, Associate Director, Consulting.
+Anne Molineux, Director, Consulting.

 In early 2016 I suffered concussion while cross-country skiing in Alaska.
 I was off work for 3 months, and have had a graduated return to work since May 2016.
 I currently work around 30 hours a week, being mornings until 2pm, and again in the early evening.